 Sentiment analysis is most useful, when it’s tied to a specific attribute or a feature described in text.
 The process of discovery of these attributes or features and their sentiment is called Aspect-based Sentiment Analysis, or ABSA.
 Here at Thematic we call these aspects “themes”.
 For example, for product reviews of a laptop you might be interested in processor speed.
 An aspect-based algorithm can be used to determine whether a sentence is negative, positive or neutral when it talks about processor speed.

-Companies use Machine Learning based solutions to apply aspect-based sentiment analysis across their social media, review sites, online communities and internal customer communication channels.
-The results of the ABSA can then be explored in data visualizations to identify areas for improvement.
+Companies use AI-based solutions to apply aspect-based sentiment analysis across their social media, review sites, online communities and internal customer communication channels.
+The results of the analysis can then be explored in data visualizations to identify areas for improvement.
 These visualizations could include overall sentiment, sentiment over time, and sentiment by rating for a particular dataset.

 Let’s dig deeper into the key benefits of sentiment analysis.